 Most everyone, believer and non-believer alike, has heard of John the Baptist.
-He is arguably one of the most significant and well-known figures in the Bible.
-While John was known as "the Baptist," he was in fact the first prophet called by God since Malachi some 400 years before his own birth.
-John’s own coming was foretold over 700 years previously by another prophet.
-In Isaiah 40:3-5 it states: “A voice of one calling: 'In the desert prepare the way for the LORD; make straight in the wilderness a highway for our God.
+He is one of the most significant and well-known figures in the Bible.
+While John was known as "the Baptist," he was in fact the first prophet called by God since Malachi some 400 years earlier.
+John’s coming was foretold over 700 years previously by another prophet: "A voice of one calling: 'In the desert prepare the way for the LORD; make straight in the wilderness a highway for our God.
 Every valley shall be raised up, every mountain and hill made low; the rough ground shall become level, the rugged places a plain.
 And the glory of the LORD will be revealed, and all mankind together will see it.
-For the mouth of the LORD has spoken.’"
+For the mouth of the LORD has spoken'" (Isaiah 40:3–5).
 This passage illustrates God’s master plan in action as God selected John to be His special ambassador to proclaim His own coming.

-Little is actually known of John, although we do know that John was a Levite, one of the special tribe set aside by God to take care of all of the work associated with the temple (Numbers 1:50-53).
-John was the son of Zechariah, a temple priest of the lineage of Abijah, while John’s mother Elizabeth was from the lineage of Aaron (Luke 1:5).
-John was also related to Jesus as their mothers were cousins (Luke 1:36).
-John lived a rugged life in the mountainous area of Judea, between the city of Jerusalem and the Dead Sea.
-It is written that he wore clothes made out of camel’s hair with a leather belt around his waist.
+As an adult John lived a rugged life in the mountainous area of Judea, between the city of Jerusalem and the Dead Sea.
+He wore clothes made of camel’s hair with a leather belt around his waist, the typical garb of a prophet.
 His diet was a simple one—locusts and wild honey (Matthew 3:4).
 John lived a simple life as he focused on the kingdom work set before him.

-John’s ministry grew in popularity, as recounted in Matthew 3:5–6: "People went out to him from Jerusalem and all Judea and the whole region of the Jordan.
-Confessing their sins, they were baptized by him in the Jordan River.”
-We also see that he spoke very boldly to the religious leaders of the day, the Pharisees and the Sadducees, calling them a "brood of vipers" and warning them not to rely on their Jewish lineage for salvation, but to repent and "bear fruit in keeping with repentance" (Matthew 3:7–10).
+John the Baptist’s ministry grew in popularity, as recounted in Matthew 3:5–6: "People went out to him from Jerusalem and all Judea and the whole region of the Jordan.
+Confessing their sins, they were baptized by him in the Jordan River."
+To be baptized by John was to admit your sin and repent of it—which was, of course, a great way to be prepared for the Savior’s coming.
+The repentance associated with John’s baptism also kept the self-righteous out of the water, as they did not see themselves as sinners.
+For the self-righteous, John had stern words, calling them a "brood of vipers" and warning them not to rely on their Jewish lineage for salvation, but to repent and "bear fruit in keeping with repentance" (Matthew 3:7–10).
 People of that day simply did not address leaders, religious or otherwise, in this manner for fear of punishment.
 But John’s faith made him fearless in the face of opposition.

-Second, anyone can be a strong and serious witness for Jesus Christ.
 John’s life is an example to us of the seriousness with which we are to approach the Christian life and our call to ministry, whatever that may be.
-We pattern our lives after John’s by first examining ourselves to be sure we are truly in the faith (2 Corinthians 13:5).
-Second, like John, we are to know and believe that “to live is Christ and to die is gain” (Philippians 1:21), so we can be fearless in the face of persecution and death.
-John lived his life to introduce others to Jesus Christ, and knew the importance of repenting of one’s sins in order to live a holy and righteous life.
-And as a follower of Jesus Christ, he also was unafraid of calling out people such as Herod and the Pharisees for their sinful behavior.
+John lived his life to introduce others to Jesus Christ; he was focused on the mission God had given him.
+John also knew the importance of repenting of one’s sins in order to live a holy and righteous life.
+And as a servant of God, he also was unafraid of speaking truth, even when it meant calling out people such as Herod and the Pharisees for their sinful behavior.